-Total deposits with us are normally a relatively minor source of low-cost funding.
+Total deposits with us are normally a relatively minor source of funding.
 All deposits with us are uninsured.
-Total interest-bearing deposits at December 31, 2022 were \$1.0 billion, a decrease of \$0.4 billion compared to the balance at year-end 2021.
+Total interestbearing deposits at December 31, 2023 were \$1.1 billion, an increase of \$0.1 billion compared to the balance at year-end 2022.